Heart attack and acute coronary syndrome

 - The patient or caretaker will report all symptoms so that a health care provider can rule out either a non-heart problem or possible other serious accompanying conditions.

 - Blood tests showing elevated levels of certain factors (troponins and CK-MB) indicate heart damage.
-(The doctor will not wait for results, however, before administering treatment if a heart attack is strongly suspected.
-This is because all of these markers take some time from the onset of a heart attack to become abnormal.)
+(The doctor will not wait for results, however, before administering treatment if a heart attack is strongly suspected.)

 - Imaging tests, including echocardiogram and perfusion scintigraphy, help rule out a heart attack if there is any question.